The Problem

 We tested 11 AI models with 100 scientific questions.
 Without ONTO, every model did the same thing: generated confident text, cited no sources, produced no calibrated confidence, and could not say "I don't know."
 With ONTO — same models, same questions — they cited primary sources, quantified uncertainty, and admitted knowledge gaps.

 Not because we filtered the output.
-Because GOLD taught them how to think about evidence.
+Because GOLD Core taught them how to think about evidence.

 In concrete terms: AI stopped inventing studies that don't exist.
 Started citing real papers with real DOIs.
 Started saying "my confidence is 70%, and here's what I don't know."
 Started presenting the counterargument before giving its conclusion.
 All of this — from zero — with no changes to the model itself.